seager21/seager21.github.io/_posts/2024-01-08-why-veganism-might-not-be-the-best-choice-for-everyone - Cópia.md

 ---
 layout: post
 title:  "Why Veganism Might Not Be the Best Choice for Everyone"
-summary: "Getting Started using devlopr-jekyll"
+summary: "Veganism is totally alright, but..."
 author: seager
 date: '2024-01-08 14:35:23 +0530'
 category: fitness&health